 When Spring arrives in Alaska, Arizona, the golden state, the Colorado Rocky Mountains, Idaho, the ranching state of Montana, Oregon, South Dakota, Utah, Washington and Wyoming, prospectors comb the hills in a search for the yellow metal - GOLD!

-In Arizona, you will want to prospect anytime other than summer when temperatures compete with the surface temperature on the sun.
+In Arizona, you will want to prospect anytime other than summer when temperatures compete with the surface of the sun.
 Even so, Arizona has many attractive gold deposits: it is amazing more gold mines are not operating.
 But if you prospect Arizona, take your firearms!
 With thousands of illegals crossing the border every month, and a lack of concern by the Justice Department, this can make it a dangerous place to prospect, particularly south of Phoenix.
-We found gold companies and prospectors who refuse to explore in southern Arizona because of this.
+We found some gold companies and prospectors refuse to explore in southern Arizona because of this.
 It is such a problem that the US government closed and provided warnings to US citizens to stay out of this region.
-Imagine, a region the size of Connecticut has been surrendered to the Mexican drug cartel.
-This area likely has good gold and copper deposits - there have been nearly 500 mineralized breccia pipes reported in this region.
+Imagine, a region the size of Connecticut surrendered to the Mexican drug cartel.
+This area likely has good gold and copper - there have been nearly 500 mineralized breccia pipes reported in this region.
 Such pipes are often found above major copper porphyry deposits.

 Some prospectors look for gold and find nothing, others find gold or other treasure: maybe ruby, sapphire, gem garnet, diamond, platinum, chromian diopside, palladium or some other valuable metal or mineral.
 I found all in Wyoming; and while prospecting for diamonds in California my gold pan touched gold, chromian diopside, sapphire and a beautiful sapphire look-alike known as benitoite.
 Diamonds were also reported in gold placers in California (Hausel, 1998).